Essential Allotment Tools & Equipment

 You may like to see my page on how to use a garden incinerator.

 The more muck, the bigger the crop, and the better return for all the effort of watering and weeding.
-At my local allotment there is a communal supply of muck that we all share, and that is paid for out of our annual subscription.
+At my local allotment there is a communal supply that we all share, and is paid for out of our annual subscription.

 If your local allotment does not offer a similar service, my tip would be to visit a local stables to see if it’s possible to take away their muck (often for free).